 Human pluripotent stem cells are immature unspecialized cells with the potential to give rise in the laboratory to virtually any cell type of the human body, and as such offer many opportunities for advances in medicine.
 As a research tool, human pluripotent stem cells promise to expand our understanding of normal physiologic processes such as cell growth and differentiation, and to enable new insights into disease, which may lead to new ways to prevent, diagnose and treat a wide variety of disorders.
 Human pluripotent stem cells offer the potential of restoring health to patients with diseases characterized by a functional loss of normal cells.
 Among these are diabetes, Parkinson’s, Alzheimer’s, Huntington’s, amyotrophic lateral sclerosis, muscular dystrophy, heart disease and many other disorders.

-Since the last version of these Johnson & Johnson Guidelines in 2006, significant scientific progress has been made in the area of human somatic (adult) stem cells and induced pluripotent stem cells.
-Moreover, an international consensus has evolved around the ethical principles that govern stem cell research as embodied in the International Society for Stem Cell Research Guidelines (2006), the National Academy of Sciences Guidelines (2010), and the US National Institutes of Health Guidelines (2009).
-These precedents establish an ethical framework to guide Johnson & Johnson in our research.
+Significant scientific progress has been made in the area of human somatic (adult) stem cells and induced pluripotent stem cells.
+Moreover, an international consensus has evolved around the ethical principles that govern stem cell research as embodied in the International Society for Stem Cell Research (ISSCR) Guidelines (2016), the National Academies’ Guidelines (2010), and the U.S. National Institutes of Health (NIH) Guidelines (2009).
+These precedents establish an ethical framework to guide the Johnson & Johnson operating companies in their research.

-In recognition of the potential importance of human pluripotent stem cells in fundamental research and in the development of innovative therapies for patients, Johnson & Johnson has established the Committee on Human Pluripotent Stem Cell Research (“the Committee”) to assure that the highest scientific and ethical standards are maintained in all research programs involving such cells.
+In recognition of the potential importance of human pluripotent stem cells in fundamental research and in the development of innovative therapies for patients, Johnson & Johnson established a committee to assure that the highest scientific and ethical standards are maintained in all research programs involving such cells.
 Where suitable for the purposes of the research, and where such research offers the prospect of highly significant scientific or clinical benefit, studies involving human embryonic stem cells will be considered.
-Such decisions will be reviewed by the Committee, whose membership includes senior affiliate R&D leaders, Law Department, Corporate Communications, Chief Medical Officer, and external experts in bioethics and healthcare.
+Such decisions will be reviewed by the committee, whose membership includes individuals from across the Johnson & Johnson enterprise who are seasoned scientists aware of relevant technologies, as well as senior affiliate R&D leaders, Law Department, Corporate Communications, and external experts in bioethics and healthcare.

-The Committee has established the following Guidelines to govern the use of human pluripotent stem cells in research funded by Johnson & Johnson or its affiliated companies, and conducted either internally or by external grant recipients and research collaborators:
+The committee has established the following Guidelines to govern the use of human pluripotent stem cells in research funded by Johnson & Johnson or its affiliated companies, and conducted either internally or as part of our research collaborations:

 Purpose of the Johnson & Johnson Guidelines